-Manual release with the MINI Convertible In the event of an electrical malfunction. the fuel filler door can be unlocked manually. - 1.
+Manual release with the MINI Convertible In the event of an electrical malfunction, the fuel filler door can be unlocked manually. - 1.
 Remove the cover of the side trim panel on the left-hand side, see arrow 1 - 2.
 Pull the green strap toward the rear, see arrow 2.
-The fuel filler door is released 3.
+The fuel filler door is released - 3.
 Open the fuel filler door.

-OPERATION

-DATA

-INDEX

-TIRE INFLATION PRESSURE

-Information for your safety

-It is not merely the tire's service life, but also driving safety and driving comfort that depend on the condition of the tires and the maintenance of the specified tire pressure.

-Checking tire inflation pressures

-Check the tire inflation pressures only on cold tires.
+Information for your safety It is not merely the tire's service life, but also driving safety and driving comfort that depend on the condition of the tires and the maintenance of the specified tire pressure.
+Checking tire inflation pressures Check the tire inflation pressures only on cold tires.
 This means after driving a maximum of 1.25 miles/2 km or when the vehicle has been parked for at least 2 hours.
 Warm tires have higher pressures.

-Check tire inflation pressures regularly and correct them if necessary, including the space-saver spare tire: at least twice a month and before long journeys.
+Check the tire inflation pressures regularly and correct them, if necessary, including the space-saver spare tire: at least twice a month and before an extended trip.
 Otherwise, incorrect tire pressures can cause driving instability or tire damage, ultimately resulting in accidents.
-Do not drive with deflated, i.e. flat, tires except if Run Flat tires are fitted.
+Do not drive with deflated, i.e. flat, tires except if Run-Flat Tires are fitted.
 A flat tire greatly impairs steering and braking response, and can lead to complete loss of control over the vehicle.

-After correcting the tire inflation pressure, reinitialize the Flat Tire Monitor, refer to page 73.◀
+After correcting the tire inflation pressure, reinitialize the Flat Tire Monitor, refer to page 74 or reset the Tire Pressure Monitor^{}, page 76.◀